Danielovich/markdownposts/three-page-path-challenge-first-iteration.md

 }
 ```

-Remember the list of entries we are testing against.
+Remember the list of entries I am testing against.
 It has some users that each share the same path pattern of 1.html, 2.html, 3.html.
 That is the most common pattern; hence, it should occur 3 times in the collection variable "pattern".

 ```
 public IEnumerable<CommonPathOccurrence> ThreePagePattern(IEnumerable<CommonPath> commonPaths)